 HVMS is a closed campus, meaning you may not leave the campus during the school day without following the proper checkout procedures.
 Student visitors are not allowed at school.
 Adult visitors must obtain a visitor pass 6 from the main office.
 Parents wishing to attend a class must obtain the permission of the principal and the teacher prior to their visit.

 Consequences for misbehavior include:

-- Community service: The student will help the custodial staff with cleaning responsibilities.
+- Community Service: The student will help the custodial staff or classroom teachers with various responsibilities.